abdilmajid/iac-project/README.md

     [user@local~]$ cd ~/iac-project/terraform/
     ```

-- Inside the terraform directory go to the "**variables.tf**" file, this file is where we store variables we want to use inside our "**main.tf**" file.
-The AMI’s created using packer should be stored inside the variables "**ami_control**" and "**ami_managed**"
+- Inside the terraform directory go to the **variables.tf** file, this file is where we store variables we want to use inside our **main.tf** file.
+The AMI’s created using packer should be stored inside the variables **ami_control** and **ami_managed**

-- Now we can build the AWS infrastructure, so inside the terraform directory, we initialize, validate, plan, then apply
+- Now we can build the AWS infrastructure,
+- Inside the terraform directory, run
+    1. terraform init
+    2. terraform validate
+    3. terraform plan
+    4. terraform apply -auto-approve

     ```bash
     [user@local terraform]$ terraform init